idolize/dotfiles-linux/README.md

 ## How to use

-Either run `stow` directly, or ideally use the [ansible-role-dotfiles](https://github.com/idolize/ansible-role-dotfiles) Ansible role.
+Either run the manual `./stow.sh` script, or ideally use the [idolize.dotfiles_stow](https://github.com/idolize/ansible-role-dotfiles-stow) Ansible role.